 For some extraordinary reason the activities of the SSC still continue to excite the media especially in the winter.
 Foreign journalists from as far away as Japan have also shown an interest in what appears to some to be the masochistic pleasure SSC members find in swimming in cold water.
 Perhaps one foreign journalist, in particular, captured the spirit of the SSC.
 In a long article appearing in "The American Swimmer" in its number of October 1923 Captain Colbridge of the United States Army notes a line up before the start of a race. "..........The elderly gentleman on your right, with the stooped shoulders, keeps a sweet shop in Maida Vale, the one next to him is a tobacconist in High Holborn.
 The man on your left is a major in the army.
 Over the way is a waiter from the Trocadero Restaurant.
 Down a bit you see the physician to the Queen.
 Here is a haberdasher's clerk from Marylebone Road.
 Such is the club you join a democratic amalgamation of persons interested in swimming and caring not for anything but their mutual swimming interest" His observation encapsulated the very essence of the SSC's membership as it was and as indeed is now.

 In past years, as now, most members exude a feeling of happy abandon after a morning swim.
 This was noted by King George V, who out on horseback was regularly saluted by the elderly Dick Ledger walking briskly and cheerily home, a wet towel slung over his shoulder.
 The King, much impressed, by this joie de vivre had his private Secretary send a letter on 10th May 1921 congratulating Ledger on his vim and vigour.
 It can safely be concluded that it is this feeling of enjoyment, spotted by the monarch, which has generated the love for the Lake in generations of the Club's members.
-The SSC will soon be 150 years old and it is expected that it will provide the same joy to members for another 150 years..
+The Serpentine Swimming Club is now over 150 years old and it is expected that it will provide the same joy to members for another 150 years.